 Healthcare:

-Prompt Injection Attacks: The Most Common AI Exploit in 2025 represents an existential threat to enterprise AI adoption.
-Unlike traditional vulnerabilities that can be patched, prompt injection exploits the fundamental design of language models, requiring a comprehensive security architecture rather than a simple fix.
+Prompt Injection Attacks: The Most Common AI Exploit in 2025 represents a structural challenge to enterprise AI adoption.
+Unlike traditional vulnerabilities that can be patched at the code level, prompt injection exploits the fundamental design of language models, requiring a comprehensive security architecture rather than a single fix.

 Immediate Actions (0 30 days):